 Why Do You Need to Transfer Your Website to the Local Server?

-Most entrepreneurs support this movement to test the functionalities of new themes, plugins, and large changes in the code.
-This helps them to check all the features of themes, plugins, codes, etc before they are made online.
+Most entrepreneurs support this movement to test the functionalities of new themes, plugins, and significant changes in the code.
+This helps them to check all the features of themes, plugins, codes, etc. before they are made online.

 It also allows them to practice their coding skills by working with real site data.
 It should be kept in mind that the real data of the site gives a better visual idea of how these changes will work on your website and fetch more business opportunities for you.
 Some webmasters strongly recommend this movement to keep your website safe.

 The first thing you need to do is to make a backup copy of your site.
 It includes all site files and a database.
 On most web hosts, you can make an archive using the site files.
 To do this, go to the administration panel of the site on the hosting, create an archive of all the site files, and then upload the archive via a browser or using any FTP-manager.

 You can copy all the site files using only an FTP-manager.
 Downloading all the files may take some time depending on how large your site is and on the speed of the Internet connection.

 2. Log In To The WordPress Control Panel

 To do this, Go to the Settings menu-> General, change the site address in the URL field to the new one and click the Save button.
 Don’t open your site here.

 3. Export the Database of Your Website